Metabolism associated fatty liver disease (NAFLD/MASLD)

 2. Blood tests

 Liver blood tests check various substances related to liver damage and repair.
-In particular, a liver blood test called Alanine Aminotransferase (ALT) may be raised in persons with NAFLD.
+In particular, a liver blood test called Alanine Aminotransferase (ALT) may be raised in persons with MASLD.

 3. Scans